saltstack/salt/doc/topics/reactor/index.rst

 Knowing what event is being fired
 =================================

-Knowing exactly which event is being fired and what data is has for use in the sls files can be challenging.
+Knowing exactly which event is being fired and what data it has for use in the sls files can be challenging.
 The easiest way to see exactly what's going on is to use the :strong:`eventlisten.py` script.
 This script is not part of packages but is part of the source.